haidendr/SQL/Public_Pension_Analysis/README.md

 * Pension funding and performance metrics
 * Python integration with SQL (pandas + SQLAlchemy)

-## Future Work

-* Add visualizations to highlight funding and investment trends
-* Develop predictive models for funding ratio or contribution compliance
-* Extend analysis to include plan demographics or benefit structures

 ## How to Run

 1. Clone this repository